 The burning of agricultural waste negatively impacts the quality of air in the San Joaquin Valley.
 By offering an outlet for agricultural waste, the plant helps to protect the assets of farmers.

-Raising the air quality of the San Joaquin valley to meet national standards poses a significant challenge.
+Improving the air quality of the San Joaquin valley to meet national standards poses a significant challenge.
 Through carbon sequestration, clean fuel production, and the reduction of diesel trucks and agricultural burning, the McFarland project will pioneer a string of plants designed to protect and restore the environment of the San Joaquin valley.
-Find out more about our atmospheric impact.
+Find out more about our environmental impact.